-When reaching a decision about whether to acquire a fixed asset, one issue commonly considered is the amount of time required to earn back the funds initially invested, which is called the payback period.
+The payback period is the time required to earn back the initial amount of an investment.
+This concept is most commonly used when deciding whether to invest in a fixed asset that generates positive cash flow.
 While the payback period is not an overly scientific approach to fixed asset analysis, it is still one of the most commonly-used evaluation methods.

 Payback Period Calculation Methods